dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Conversion to Second Normal Form

-Definition: all the non-key attributes are dependant on the full primary key
+<mark style="background: #69E772;">Definition:</mark> all the non-key attributes are dependent on the full primary key

 Starting with the 1NF format, the database can be converted into the 2NF format by